rajopensource01/gender-equality-website/README.md

-# Gender Equality Website 🌟
+# ektr- a Gender Equality Website 🌟

 A modern, interactive website dedicated to promoting gender equality, women's empowerment, and social justice.
 Built with Next.js 15, TypeScript, and AI-powered features.